 In any case, this unfortunate practice of culling the "ridgeless" puppies is still in use by some, but more and more breeders are finding these dogs are truly Ridgebacks in all but one cosmetic sense, and make just as loving a companion as any ridged version of this breed.

 There is much discussion on the role "ridgelessness" plays in the genetic process that goes on every time puppies are born.
-Reputable breeders invariably insist that "Ridgeless" puppies be neutered or spayed when they get to a suitable age, because this IS an anomaly to the breed's standard (the presence of a ridge is a primary requirement for conformation and performance events), but this requirement is also true of ridged puppies which are sold as non-show companions.
-This requirement is only in the best interests of the breed and the puppy you take home.
+Reputable breeders invariably insist that "Ridgeless" puppies be neutered or spayed when they get to a suitable age, because this IS an anomaly to the breed's standard (the presence of a ridge is a primary requirement for conformation and performance events), but this requirement is also true of ridged puppies which are sold as non-show companions, and is only in the best interests of the breed and the puppy you take home.

 The presence of a ridge, however, is not a normal attribute for most breeds, and the fact it is on our dogs shows a very distinctive genetic history.

 Ridgelessness is the only disqualification for the Breed, so the Ridgeless RRs cannot compete in AKC Conformation, or regular Lure Coursing..BUT they CAN compete and earn AKC titles in Obedience, Rally, Agility, Tracking, Straight Line Lure Coursing and singles in lure coursing They can also earn AKC CAT & CGC titles (Coursing Ability Test, and Canine Good Citizenship test.)
 They can also earn titles in UKC Conformation.

 IN THE MEANTIME, enjoy the pics, below, of some wonderful Ridgebacks who don't have ridges, through no fault of their own. :)